Currently Funded Programs

 Program Type: Mediation/Conflict Resolution

 Brief Description: Restorative Justice practices consisting of mediated victim-offender conferences, restorative circles, and accountability processes.
-Program serves youth referred by Court Counselors, schools, and community partners, including school resource officers and police officers.
+Program primarily serves youth referred by Department of Juvenile Justice (DJJ), and is also available to schools and community partners, including school resource officers and law enforcement officers.

 Parent Teen Solutions